-There are many different custody laws which parents should be familiar with as they are facing either separation or divorce.
+There are many different custody laws in Needham Heights which parents should be familiar with as they are facing either separation or divorce so be sure to call a Needham Heights divorce lawyer.
 With this quick guide and introduction, you will get a basic overview regarding information, regulations, guidelines, and processes for these financial obligations.

 Massachusetts Child Custody Guidelines

 The formula for determining how much money is legally obligated considers the gross income of each parent, the cost of medical care and child care, and any other financial obligations already being paid.
 The guidelines also separate cases into either primary physical custody or joint custody cases.